 But don't take our word for it, try if for yourself!

 Why make compromises with a cough?
 Why should accept the opinion that the only way to get through your season fly is by taking medications?
 Not all pharmaceutical options are suitable for everyone.
-The secret to ancient civilization's health, beauty and longevity was called 'honey'.

 If you have any further questions about the role of honey in cough release, or simply want to share a way to use honey and help others, you are more than welcome.
 In fact, we consider all your questions of great value and we want to hear from our readers!
 If you ask a question, we will try to answer it in a personal and promptly manner.